 A move to London in 2011 saw Emily working for Donatella Barbieri, Senior Research Fellow at the Victoria and Albert Museum and London College of Fashion, where she assisted with Donatella’s research into costume for performance working on various projects and publications such as Encounters in the Archive.

 Since 2007 Emily has been a member of the founding committee for The Kristian Fredrikson Scholarship, and has given talks about her work and conducted design workshops with secondary school students at numerous schools across Melbourne.
-In 2015 and 2016 she tutored the VCA winter elective Design and the Moving Image, and is currently tutoring undergraduate and masters students in the School of Production.
+In 2015 and 2016 she tutored the Victorian College of the Arts winter elective Design and the Moving Image, and is currently tutoring undergraduate and masters students in the VCA School of Production.
 She has also worked with costume designer Marion Boyce since 2014, assisting in the costume department on the feature film The Dressmaker and working on various projects including the touring costume exhibitions for Miss Fisher's Murder Mysteries and The Dressmaker.